botbreeder/mudbasic/README.md

 140 0 has (4) legs and a tail
 ```

-Definition can be modified by the higher-level "caller".
+Definitions can be modified by the higher-level "caller".
 It goes like:

 ```
 10 a cat